MilesMoosavi/pictionary-bot/README.md

 # Pictionary Bot

 ## Description
 Pictionary Bot is a project aimed at automating the process of guessing drawing prompts in any online pictionary game.

-This project is a work in progress, featuring separate functionalities for Optical Character Recognition (OCR) and prompt-lookup.
+The primary goal of Pictionary Bot is to create an app that automates the guessing process in pictionary games.
+Frequent gameplay often leads to memorizing prompts based on their length and structure.
+This project leverages that pattern recognition into an automated tool.

 ### Current Capabilities
 - **OCR Functionality:** The OCR tool can process images containing strings of underscores interspersed with sparse characters (limited to the alphabet, periods, and hyphens).
 It constantly monitors a selected area of the screen, similar to OBS window capture but using Python libraries like OpenCV.
 - **Prompt-Lookup Tool:** This tool allows users to input an obfuscated prompt and retrieve possible matches from a database.
 Note that the prompt databases may not be up-to-date with the pictionary games they represent.

-### Project Goals
-The ultimate goal of Pictionary Bot is to create an app that can automate the guessing process in pictionary games.
-As an avid player, I've noticed that frequent gameplay leads to memorizing prompts based on their length and structure.
-This project aims to leverage that pattern recognition into an automated tool.

 ### Planned Features
 1. **Real-Time Monitoring:**